-14 Ultimate controlling party
+17 Ultimate controlling party

-The Company's immediate parent company is John Laing Group plc, a listed Company incorporated in the United Kingdom and registered in England and Wales.
-The smallest and largest group in which its results are consolidated is John Laing Group plc, whose registered address is 1 Kingsway, London, United Kingdom, WC2B 5AN.
+The Company's immediate parent company is John Laing Group plc, a listed Company incorporated in Great Britain and registered in England and Wales.
+The smallest and largest group in which its results are consolidated is John Laing Group plc.
 Copies of its accounts are available at www.laing.com.

-The Company's ultimate parent and controlling entity is John Laing Group ptc.
+The Company's ultimate parent and controlling entity is John Laing Group plc.